Long-Lost Continent of Zealandia Discovered

 In 2017, a team of geologists announced that they had discovered Zealandia.
 Most of it is underwater, with only a few islands (like New Zealand) visible.

-Zealandia was discovered by geologists surveying the seafloor.
-They studied the geology of the continent's land masses as well as the history of the region.
-Satellite data was also used.
+Zealandia was discovered by geologists [[surveying::The process of examining and recording the characteristics of an area.]] the seafloor.
+They studied the geology of the continent's land masses as well as the history of the region. [[Satellite data::Data of the earth's surface and atmosphere that is provided through satellites.]] was also used.

 Despite its discovery in 2017, little is known about this continent.
 Zealandia has proven to be a tough subject to study for geologists.
 Nobody knows what lived there many years ago.